RS Covered Call Strategy

 RS (Reliance Steel & Aluminum Co.), in the Basic Materials sector, (Steel industry), listed on NYSE.

-Reliance Steel & Aluminum Co. operates as a diversified metal solutions provider and the metals service center company in the United States, Canada, and internationally.
-The company distributes a line of approximately 100,000 metal products, including alloy, aluminum, brass, copper, carbon steel, stainless steel, titanium, and specialty steel products; and provides metals processing services to general manufacturing, non-residential construction, transportation, aerospace, energy, electronics and semiconductor fabrication, and heavy industries.
-It also distributes non-ferrous metals products and tubular building products; and manufactures specialty extruded metals, fabricated parts, and welded components.
-As of December 31, 2021, the company operated a network of approximately 315 locations in 40 states in the United States and 13 in other countries.
-It sells its products directly to original equipment manufacturers, which primarily include small machine shops and fabricators.
-The company was founded in 1939 and is headquartered in Los Angeles, California.
+Reliance Steel & Aluminum Co.
+(RS) operates as a premier diversified metal solutions provider and a leading metal service center, serving clients across the United States, Canada, and globally.
+The company provides an extensive inventory of approximately 100,000 metal products, including alloys, aluminum, brass, copper, carbon steel, stainless steel, titanium, and various specialty steels.
+Beyond distribution, it offers comprehensive metal processing services to diverse sectors such as general manufacturing, non-residential construction, transportation, aerospace, energy, electronics and semiconductor fabrication, and heavy industries.
+Additionally, RS supplies non-ferrous metals and tubular building products, while also manufacturing bespoke extruded metals, fabricated components, and welded parts.
+As of December 31, 2021, its network comprised about 315 facilities spread across 40 U.S. states and 13 other countries.
+The company directly sells its offerings to original equipment manufacturers, largely catering to small machine shops and fabricators.

 What is a covered call on RS?